Polk County FL Property Appraiser, Owner & Search Tool

 Property Use Code

-The Property Use Code defines how the property is classified, such as residential, commercial, or vacant land.
-This classification impacts property taxes, zoning regulations, and market value analysis.
+Categorizes property as residential, commercial, or vacant land.
+Affects property taxes, zoning rules, and overall value assessment.

 Legal Description (Short)